 Motor Vehicle Crashes: A Leading Cause of Death

 Motor vehicle crashes are a major public health concern, particularly among teenagers.
 The National Highway Traffic Safety Administration (NHTSA) reports that in 2022, 3,058 teenagers died in car crashes, accounting for 10% of all traffic fatalities in the United States.
 Teen drivers are more likely to be involved in fatal crashes due to their inexperience and lack of driving skills.
+Increased driving experience helps teens make better decisions and avoid fatal crashes.
 In fact, the CDC states that teen drivers are three times more likely to be involved in a fatal crash than drivers aged 20 and older.

 The combination of inexperience and overconfidence can be deadly.
 Teen drivers may not fully understand the consequences of their actions on the road, leading to poor decision-making.
+Emphasizing the importance of making smart decisions can improve safety outcomes for teen drivers.
 Additionally, the presence of other teen passengers can increase the likelihood of a crash, as it can lead to distractions and risky behavior.
 By recognizing these factors, parents and teens can work together to mitigate the risks and promote safer driving practices.

 5 Topics to Discuss with a Teen Driver

 Parents have the responsibility of preparing their young driver for getting behind the wheel.
+It is important for parents to set ground rules and provide a good example by modeling safe driving habits, such as always wearing a seatbelt and avoiding distractions.
+Parents should set ground rules before their teens begin driving independently.
 A parent should discuss the following five critical topics with their teen before they start driving:

 Obeying Traffic Rules